 According to Pew Charitable Trusts, around 12 million Americans take out payday loans each year.
 Of those who borrow, they average eight loans of around $375 each and pay around $520 in interest.

 We have three words to say about this: That is nuts.

 Even crazier is the fact that 69% of borrowers said they took out the loans to cover living expenses like utilities, credit card bills, housing and food.
 These are loans with interest rates that can run into the triple digits.

-Additionally, the research says 81% of people who used these ridiculous loans say they would’ve cut back on expenses if they didn’t have access to the loans.
-So instead of changing their behavior—which is what brought on the problem in the first place—they temporarily cover it up with a terrible “solution” that only makes their problems worse.
+Additionally, research says 81% of people who used these ridiculous loans say they would have cut back on expenses if they didn’t have access to the loans.
+So instead of changing their behavior—which is what brought on the problem in the first place—they temporarily cover it up with a terrible "solution" that only makes their problems worse.